Lisbon’s Tram 28E

 Taking the 28E is one of the main attractions during a city trip in Lisbon, and the trams are almost always crowded.
 We have some tips for you on how to make the most of your ride on this popular tram.

-Ride as early as possible
+Ride as Early as Possible

 Line 28E in Lisbon from inside

-Like we said before, everyone wants to hop on Line 28E and explore Lisbon.
 So, our suggestion is to go on a tram ride as early as you can.
 Most tourists are still having breakfast then, which means you’ll have way better chances to actually get a seat on the tram.

-Start your ride at Campo Ourique (Prazeres) station
+Start your Ride at Campo Ourique (Prazeres) Station

 It’s definitely not a good idea to hop on the tram somewhere along the route.
 You’ll most likely end up standing the whole time and the view isn’t great.
-Plus, you’ll have to hold on for dear life because the 28E ride can be pretty bumpy, and the driver might have to slam on the brakes suddenly.

 That’s why we recommend starting your tram ride at the final station, Campo Ourique.
 It’s a little bit outside the city center, but you’ll always find a seat here.